chrislemke/ChatFred/README.md

 ### Examples 📚
 GTP-3 is a very powerful model.
 It can answer questions, write stories, and even write code.
 You can find more examples [here](https://platform.openai.com/examples).

-## GPT-3 and ChatGPT 🤖
-OpenAI does not provide a ChatGPT API yet.
-Accordingly, this workflow also runs with the GPT-3 model.
-As soon as OpenAI or Microsoft Azure offers a ChatGPT API, it will be integrated into this workflow.

 ## What's next? 🚧
 As soon as OpenAI releases a ChatGPT API, I will integrate it into this workflow.
+Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.